friedev/apwt/README.md

 ## Documentation

 APWT has full JavaDoc documentation.
-To read it, run `./gradlew javadoc` and browse to `build/docs/index.html`.
+To read it, run `gradle javadoc` and browse to `build/docs/index.html`.

 To get started, I would recommend simply initializing a `Display` object and going from there.
 The `Display` is designed to work with a hierarchy of `Screen`s, each of which read input and display output.